The Healthiest and Best Bone Broth (recipe plus video!)Updated: May 16, 2017Broth, Stock, and Soups

 Dr. Francis Pottenger MD promoted the stockpot as the most important piece of equipment in the kitchen.
 He advocated liberal use of homemade stock because it attracts digestive juices to itself in a manner similar to raw foods.
 Foods that attract digestive juices are much more easily digested and assimilated by the body.

-Homemade stock also contains natural gelatin which not only aids digestion but assists with the healing of many chronic intestinal disorders such as colitis, Crohn’s disease, Irritable Bowel Syndrome, and others.
+Homemade stock also contains natural gelatin which not only aids digestion but assists with the healing of many chronic intestinal disorders such as colitis, Crohn’s disease, Colitis, Irritable Bowel Syndrome, and others.

 During time of frugality, homemade stock helps keep the food budget in check by allowing health to be maintained with only small amounts of meat in the diet.
 This is due to large amounts of two amino acids in the broth which act together as a protein sparer, allowing more efficient utilization of the complete meat proteins that are eaten once or twice a week.